-Our primary retail format is Hibbett Sports, a 5,000 square foot store located primarily in strip centers which are usually influenced by a Wal-Mart store.
+Our primary retail format is Hibbett Sports, a 5,000 square foot store located primarily in strip centers, which are usually influenced by a Wal-Mart store.
 In considering locations for our Hibbett Sports stores, we take into account the size, demographics, quality of real estate and competitive conditions of each market.
-Of these stores, 589 Hibbett Sports stores are located in strip centers, which include free-standing stores, with the remaining 190 stores located in enclosed malls, the majority of which are the only enclosed malls in the county.
+Of these stores, 625 Hibbett Sports stores are located in strip centers, which include free-standing stores, with the remaining 187 stores located in enclosed malls, the majority of which are the only enclosed malls in their county.

 Hibbett Sports stores offer a core selection of quality, brand name merchandise with an emphasis on team sports.
-This merchandise mix is complemented by a selection of localized apparel and accessories designed to appeal to a wide range of customers within each market.
+This merchandise mix is complemented by a selection of localized apparel, footwear and accessories designed to appeal to a wide range of customers within each market.
 We strive to respond quickly to major sporting events of local interest.
-Such events in the last few years included Auburn University's and The University of Alabama's historic football seasons and ultimate victories in the Bowl Championship Series (BCS) National Championship games as well as the successful seasons of the Texas Rangers professional baseball team, the New Orleans Saints professional football team and the University of Kentucky college basketball program.
+Such events in the last few years included The University of Alabama's and Auburn University's historic football seasons and ultimate victories in the Bowl Championship Series (BCS) National Championship games as well as the successful seasons of the LSU Tigers college football team, the Pittsburgh Steelers, New Orleans Saints and Green Bay Packers professional football teams, the Texas Rangers, St. Louis Cardinals and New York Yankees professional baseball teams, and the Chicago Bulls, Oklahoma City Thunder and Dallas Mavericks professional basketball teams.